Azure/azure-sdk-for-python/doc/batch.rst

 You can monitor pools by retrieving data individually, or grouped using OData filters.
+You can learn more about filters with this article on `Querying the Batch Service Efficiently <https://azure.microsoft.com/en-us/documentation/articles/batch-efficient-list-queries/>`__.
 You can also retrieve statistics on the usage of a specific pool, or all the pools in the lifetime of your Batch account.

 .. code:: python